What is Stellantis? Everything you need to know

 Leapmotor

 Stellantis doesn’t wholly own Chinese newbies Leapmotor, but it has an equity stake in both the manufacturer and the joint-venture to market and manufacture its models outside of its domestic market.
-Recently launched in the UK, Leapmotor’s cars are all-electric, with the two initial models set to be joined by an additional range in each of the next three years.
+Recently launched in the UK, Leapmotor’s cars are all-electric, with its initial models set to be joined by at least one additional range in each of the next three years.

 Maserati